Art for Healing

 All life is about relationship; to the various parts of ourselves, to significant others, our family, our work, our creativity, the world, our culture, and to the stories we buy into and carry with us.
-Art therapy offers a way to freshly explore any of these relationships and to attend to them.
+Art therapy offers a way to explore relationships and to attend to them.

-Patient stories documented in a film project I produced during my Masters Of Fine Arts at UNSW revealed there are some chronic conditions bio medicine treats as purely physical which have an emotional basis below the patients conscious awareness.
+Patient stories documented in my Masters Of Fine Arts film project revealed some chronic conditions bio medicine treats as purely physical have an emotional basis below the patients conscious awareness.
 When uncovered, through therapy with a doctor who was both a psychotherapist and immunologist, the condition was addressed at its source and went away .
 For more about this see Medicine as an Art.

-Art therapy is different to what this doctor does, but I have witnessed significant shifts through art therapy.
+While Art Therapy is different to how this doctor works, I have witnessed significant shifts through AT.
 In testimonials you'll find Natalie's account of her healing through our therapy together.

-Ideally if there is a mind/body issue which may have an emotional base it is best to address this in conjunction with a GP.
+If you have a mind/body issue which may have an emotional base this is best addressed in conjunction with consulting a GP.

 The Female Cycle

 Exploring what is behind an irregular or painful cycle can point to emotional factors.
 That said, it is also best to check with a doctor.
 The cycle can reflect relationship issues, particularly with your partner.
 Negative attitudes to the female cycle abound, so pain can also reflect dominant cultural atttitudes.

 Alexandra Pope, author of The Wild Genie frames the menstrual cycle as a template or map of the creative process.
 This may seem like an odd idea initally but travelling with the cycle in this way can aid the flow of your energy and creativity, enriching you and directing you towards your female power.